We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Radon test kits are generally used by opening a sealed package and leaving the test kit exposed to the air for a certain amount of time.
 Some must be sent in to be read, while others provide measurements you can access yourself.

-If your home tests positive for high levels of radon, contact a qualified radon mitigation contractor.
+If a test reveals high levels of radon in your home, contact a qualified radon mitigation contractor.
 They can provide an estimate for installing a radon mitigation system that will continually remove excess radon from your home.

 While buildings and homes on hillsides may be more likely to be affected by radon, any structure can be subject to radon contamination.
 Kevin Feak, Senior Fire Protection Engineer for the architecture and planning firm LaBella, says, “Radon is heavier than room air and will move to the lowest area.
 Areas below ground level, such as basements or crawl spaces, are at the highest risk.”